 Yes, interventional pain treatments provide effective relief from back pain.
 Due to the high-level specificity of interventional pain-management diagnoses, the exact site and cause of your pain is identified and treated appropriately.

 Interventional pain management may be the solution to your back pain.
-Call or schedule a consultation at Valley Pain Centers now.
+Call or schedule a consultation at Valley Neurology and Pain now.

-If you have any questions, please contact us via phone or email us at info@valleypaincenters.com
+If you have any questions, please contact us via phone or email.